femboyfin/dbdideas/README.md

 | 🧑‍🤝‍🧑    | Abusable      | High potential to be abused in coordinated groups, particularly by high level players  |
 | 🔬    | Needs testing | Appreciable potential to be problematic (e.g. when comboed), requires playtesting      |
 | 💡    | Idea          | Just an early idea, not necessarily for implementation, and no balance promises        |

+## Styling

+In order to keep our changes as natural as possible, we do our best to format them familiarly.
+When describing an idea, we first try to mimic the official patch notes as much as possible (e.g. bolding numbers and their units and suffixing previous values in italics).
+Second we prioritize the [Wiki's style guide](https://deadbydaylight.wiki.gg/wiki/Dead_by_Daylight_Wiki:Style_guide), which provides explicit rules and guidelines to enhance consistency.
+Finally, we do our best to keep things consistent outside of the aforementioned wherever applicable.

+Let's use an example from a recent patch to demonstrate.
+If we want to lower the duration of insidious from it's previous 4/3/2 seconds to 3/2/1 seconds, the resulting change would be:
+- Decreased the time it takes to activate to **3/2/1 second** *(was 4/3/2)*

+Note there are two differences from the official patch notes here which are done for clarity:

+1. We don't prefix every change with that element's name (e.g. Insidious: is not on the line above that change), instead we use markdown headings for ease of viewing.

+2. We do not suffix changes with punctuation in-line, instead reserving end of line punctuation for sub-bullet notes.
+This makes it easier to identify that our notes are not the theoretical "patch notes".